Matka Canyon Skopje: Vrelo Cave Boat, Hikes & Prices

 |---|---|

-| Rental car | Free parking near the dam; lets you combine Matka with other sights - see our car rental guide |
+| Private transfer, tour or rental car | A booked transfer or guided tour removes the planning and often bundles the boat and cave; a rental car adds free parking near the dam and the option to combine Matka with other sights - see our car rental guide |

 Prices and opening hours